OpenRailAssociation/technical-committee/project-handbook/reuse.md

 1. Integrate a REUSE check into your CI, to ensure that new files without proper licensing/copyright annotation issue a warning.
 Possibilities are explained [here](https://reuse.software/dev/), e.g. via a GitHub action.
 2. Register the project with the [REUSE API](https://api.reuse.software/) and put the resulting badge into your `README` file.
 This will demonstrate the adoption of this standard and therefore the re-usability to potential users and contributors.

+## Trademarks and further restrictions

+There may be further legal restrictions and rights you need to consider, for example trademarks and usage restrictions on logos and fonts.
+REUSE only covers licenses and copyrights.
+Therefore, you should communicate such additional legal information in the `README` file.
+Please make sure to be transparent and helpful to potential users and contributors how they can use or modify these special parts.